petekaik/AzureLogicApps/Calculator/README.md

 # Simple calculator

-Adds two numbers together and responses a sum
+Adds two numbers together and responses a sum.
 Do a HTTP POST with a Content-Type header application/json and a body of {"a": 1, "b": 2}